4th-earth/site-fourth-earth/.github/ISSUE_TEMPLATE/Deprecation_notice_or_request.md

 ---
 name: Deprecation Notice or Request
-about: Notify or request a feature be deprecated
+about: Something should go away.
 ---

 **What feature should be deprecated?**